rachedkko/jabref/README.md

 - Point 6 : You can argue critically about the benefits, drawbacks, and limitations of your work carried out, in the context of current software engineering practice, such as the SEMAT kernel (covering alphas other than Team/Way of Working).

-- Point 5 : Patches are accepted by the project, or considered for acceptance.
-(This requires a link to an accepted commit, or a discussion item.)
-Note: the patch must be submitted by the assignment deadline, but it may be accepted later.

-OR
 - Point 8 : In the context of Jonas Öberg's lecture last week, where do you put the project that you have chosen in an ecosystem of open-source and closed-source software?
 Is your project (as it is now) something that has replaced or can replace similar proprietary software?
 Why (not)?